YaleMRRC/Network-Parcellation-Rest/README.md

 ```
    where **label_134_cort** is a vector indicating whether each node belongs to cortex, subcortex, or cerebellum.
 This is used to automatically include/exclude specific parts of the brain from the analysis. **K_max** indicates the number of networks.

 The rest of the functions are either auxiliary functions that are called by the meain function, or are used for other analyses in the paper.
-Below you can find the details about the maind functions in this set:

 For further questions please raise an issue [here](https://github.com/YaleMRRC/Network-Parcellation/issues).